Food Polka

 July 6, 2015 by Food Polka

 Sauerkraut is perhaps one of the most controversial culinary ingredients in the entire world.
-Either you love it or you hate it.
+Either you love it, or you hate it.
 I have never seen anything in between.
-Either you devour it or you don’t even look at it.
+Either you devour it, or you don’t even look at it.
 That is the bottom line.
 The “gray zone” starts when it comes to making the kraut sour (btw, kraut is a German word for cabbage).
 The process of souring it can have many faces.
 This outwardly “simplistic” vegetable can be […]

 Categories: Cabbage, Dinner, German Cuisine, Lunch, Pickles, Polish Cuisine, Salt, Sauerkraut, Vegan, Vegeterian • Tags: art director, creative director, creative food stylist los angeles, fermented cabbage, food photographer, food photographer los angeles, food polka, food styling los angeles, food stylist, food stylist los angeles, home preserves, jemwiecjestem.com, kapusta kiszona, marta fowlie, marta smolczewska, pickled cabbage, Polish Carnival, Polish chef, polish cuisine is us, polish kimchi, published by Marta Fowlie, sauerkraut, sour cabbage

-The springtime dinner a’la Food Polka
+The springtime dinner ala Food Polka

 June 10, 2015 by Food Polka